Walter Cunningham: Later life

 In 1974, Cunningham attended Harvard Business School's six-week Advanced Management Program and later worked as a businessman and investor in a number of private ventures.
 In 1977, he published The All-American Boys, a reminiscence of his astronaut days.
 He was also a major contributor to and foreword writer for the 2007 space history book In the Shadow of the Moon.
 In 2018, Cunningham joined the Back to Space organization as an Astronaut Consultant with the goal of inspiring the next generation to go to Mars.

 In 2008, NASA awarded Cunningham the NASA Distinguished Service Medal for his Apollo 7 mission.
 He became a radio talk-show host and public speaker, worked as a consultant to start-up technology companies, and was chairman of the Texas Aerospace Commission.

 Death

 Cunningham died in Houston on January 3, 2023, at age 90, from complications resulting from a fall.

 Global warming views

 Cunningham rejected the scientific consensus on climate change.
+His biography page at the CO_{2} Coalition said "Since 2000, he has been writing and speaking out on the hoax that humans are controlling the temperature of the earth."

-In 2010, he published a discussion paper titled "Global Warming: Facts versus Faith".
+In 2010, Cunningham published a short book titled "Global Warming: Facts versus Faith".
 In an editorial published in the Houston Chronicle on August 15, 2010, Cunningham claimed that the empirical evidence did not support global warming.
 In 2012, he and other former astronauts and NASA employees sent a critical letter to the agency highlighting what they believed to be "unproven assertions that man-made carbon dioxide was a major factor in global warming."